 Must I decide when I apply if I want to pursue an MSN or just the school nurse certification?

 No, you may begin with the school nurse certification courses and later decide you would like to pursue a MSN.

 It seems like your program is geared specifically for school nurses in Pennsylvania?

 The program certainly takes into account the Pennsylvania school nurse requirements, policies, and laws.
 It is an online program, making it accessible to all nurses from any state.
 The instructor will be available to meet in person or through a virtual meeting with out-of-area students who desire this opportunity.
 We strongly encourage you to investigate the prerequisites for school nurses in your state before applying to make sure this program meets the requirements.

 Yes.
 The school nurse certification program is approved by the Pennsylvania Department of Education.
 The MSN program is accredited by Commission on Collegiate Nursing Education (CCNE).

 No. The initial school nurse certification courses may be taken one course at a time.
 The remaining MSN Leadership/school nursing courses may be taken full time or part time.

 Do I need a BSN to enroll in the school nurse program?

-- complete the online application and send $25.00 application fee to EMU at Lancaster
+- complete the online application and send $25.00 application fee to the EMU Business Office

 - complete FAFSA (for financial aid if applicable)